ffrapheal/voxel-hashing/README.md

 ## function interface

 `void allocate(const HashParams& params, bool dataOnGPU = true)`
-allocte the space, and decide the specific slots in the hash table
+*Usage: allocte the space, and decide the specific slots in the hash table*

 `void free()`
-free memory acquired by allocate
+*Usage: free memory acquired by allocate*

 `HashData copyToCPU() const`
-helper function, copy a new hash data to cpu
+Usage: helper function, copy a new hash data to cpu

 `uint computeHashPos(const int3& virtualVoxelPos) const`
 use the position of voxel(world coordinate) to compute the specific slots in hash table